automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Albalophosaurus.md

 # Albalophosaurus
-## Description: One of the few dinosaurs ever to be discovered in Japan.
+## One of the few dinosaurs ever to be discovered in Japan.